-Marketing campaigns are the cornerstone of a good content strategy.
-By telling the right stories to the right people, you can easily and effectively grab attention, increase awareness, and cultivate strong relationships for long-term brand success.
-In short, you can get fantastic results—if you know what you’re doing.
+Marketing campaigns are the cornerstone of a good marketing strategy.
+By telling the right stories to the right people, you can easily and effectively grab attention, increase brand awareness, and cultivate strong relationships for long-term brand success.
+In short, you can get fantastic results—and build truly successful marketing campaigns—if you know what you’re doing.

-Unfortunately, not all marketing campaigns work.
-Whether it’s because of a lack of knowledge or bandwidth, there are plenty of pitfalls that can prevent a campaign from being as successful as it should.
+Unfortunately, not all successful marketing campaigns come together easily.
+Whether it’s because of a lack of knowledge or bandwidth, there are plenty of pitfalls that can prevent a campaign from performing as well as it should.
 We know this because we’ve made just about every mistake in the book.
-Luckily, we’ve also figured out how to get from brainstorm to full campaign with less stress.
-With that knowledge, we’ve been able to help brands of all sizes craft effective marketing campaigns across a wide variety of industries.
-And we can do it for you, too.
-That’s why we’re going to show you how to craft and launch awesome marketing campaigns that help you achieve your goals.
+Luckily, we’ve also figured out how to get from brainstorm to launch with less stress.
+With that knowledge, we’ve helped brands craft successful marketing campaigns that drive measurable brand awareness across industries.
+And we can help you do the same.
+That’s why we’re going to show you how to craft and launch marketing campaigns that support your larger marketing strategy and business goals.

 What Are Marketing Campaigns?